 If you are correctly enrolled for state elections in South Australia, you are automatically included on the council voters roll and will receive ballot papers through the post.

-If you need to check or update your enrolment you can choose one of the following options:
+If you need to check or update your enrolment for future elections, you can choose one of the following options:

 - Check my enrolment